bengfarrell/rgf-blog/content/blog/2010-04-02-revolution-downtown-durham-restaurant-review.md

 I think that dish might have had the best presentation, but I didn't try it.
 That whole foie gras deal grosses me out.

-Next up, I had the poached halibut with warm saffron coulis, watercress, and sunchoke---oh wait, that's what I meant to have!
+Next up, I had the poached halibut with warm saffron coulis, watercress, and sunchoke—oh wait, that's what I meant to have!
 Somehow, I managed to say "pork chop" instead of "halibut," which I didn't realize until the course appeared.
 My companions all confirmed that I had, indeed, ordered the pork chop.
 Luckily for me, it was very good.

 ![](http://www.thegourmez.com/gourmez/photos/revolution11.JPG)